 Top 10 places where Netflix is good value for money

-Due to their incredibly cheap prices across all three plans (without ads), Pakistan, India, and Turkey are the most cost-effective countries to watch Netflix in.
-But with their near-average library sizes, Pakistan and India offer the best value for money.
-With library sizes of 5,974 and 6,086 titles respectively (compared to the average of 6,029 and Turkey’s 5,512) these two countries seem to get more while paying less.
+Due to their incredibly cheap prices across all three plans (without ads), Pakistan, India, Egypt, and Turkey are the most cost-effective countries to watch Netflix.
+And with above-average library sizes (at least 500 more than the average of 5,824), they seem to get more while paying less.

 Top 10 most cost-effective countries for Netflix basic plans